christian-bromann/awesome-selenium/README.md

 - [Geb](http://www.gebish.org/) - It can be used for scripting, scraping and general automation — or equally as a functional/web/acceptance testing solution via integration with testing frameworks such as Spock, JUnit & TestNG.

+#### Dart

+- [dart.webdriver](https://github.com/google/webdriver.dart) - Provides WebDriver bindings for Dart.
+These use the WebDriver JSON interface, and as such, require the use of the WebDriver remote server.

 ### CSS Regression Testing

 - [PhantomCSS](https://github.com/Huddle/PhantomCSS) - Visual/CSS regression testing with PhantomJS.